The Genealogy Research Process: The WANDER Method

 Citing sources is one of those things in genealogy research that tends to make us kind of kind of twitchy.
 We know we should be doing it and we want to do them right… so we tend to stress out about it.
 But there is a key to thinking about citing sources—and it won’t raise our blood pressure.

-Desperately Seeking Susan: Finding Females
+Desperately Seeking Susan: Finding Female Ancestors

 Researching females can be difficult, but doesn’t have to be impossible.
 Learn the key elements to a successful search and see a real-life example of how it all fits together.